BlueprintBailey/RC-Going-Unreal/README.md

 Keep in mind there's a lack of UI as the original creator doesn't like to work with UI but now that it's open source you guys can make your own ;).

+NOTE from HerogonStudios: If the project has building issues, follow these steps.
+1. Right-Click on the I5.uproject icon in the I5 folder.
+2. Go to "More Options" and press "Generate Visual Studio Files".
+3. Go into the I5.sln file.
+Open the file in Visual Studio.
+4. When in Visual Studio, make sure you've set I5 as the startup project.
+Click on the Local Windows Debugger to build the project.

 ## Installation